 All of that product knowledge …and then some…can now be found online.

-Those unique product specs can be judged and reviewed by everyone from the best writer for Mashable to some blogger with Cheetos fingers.
+Those unique product specs can be judged and reviewed by everyone, from the best writer for Mashable to some bloggers with Cheetos fingers.

 And that’s a big problem for retailers …

 The very things these retailers and brands were built on – product knowledge - are now readily available with a casual Siri search.